MileHacker Logo

 • Keep contact details for your country's embassy or consulate in Bangkok.

-• These give assistance in emergencies like lost passports.
+• These give support in emergencies like lost passports.

-• Most countries lack a consulate in Chiang Mai itself.
+• Most countries do not have a consulate in Chiang Mai itself.

 Natural Disaster Protocols